Dartegnian/darts-dots/README.md

 `mkinitcpio` or `mkinitpcio`?
 Idk, I always get those two mixed up and only one of them is correct.
 Lucky for you, the answer is the *latter*.
 Or is it?
 Idk tbh.

 ### MPD
 The [magnetoplasmadynamic thruster](https://en.wikipedia.org/wiki/Magnetoplasmadynamic_thruster).
-[Doesn't want to work anyway](https://www.merriam-webster.com/dictionary/trash).
-Config files to be stored as a "just in case."
+Pretty neat but lacks an "album art only" view tbh.

 ### Nginx
 The [Engine X](https://en.wikipedia.org/wiki/X_engine) [7-stage "reverse proxy"](https://knowyourmeme.com/memes/good-luck-im-behind-7-proxies).
 An integral part of my [LEMP Stack](https://lemp.io/) installation.
 [Harder, better, faster, stronger](https://en.wikipedia.org/wiki/Harder,_Better,_Faster,_Stronger) than your typical [LAMP Stack](https://en.wikipedia.org/wiki/Lampshade) and consumes less RAM.